 Other Utility Services.
 There is no public sewer system on the Rincon Reservation.
-SDG&E provides electrical power services to the Rincon Reservation and the Proposed Project site through an overhead power line along Valley Center Road.
-The main electrical panel where the Proposed Project BESS and PV components will interconnect to SDG&E's main grid system is located in a small portion of the paved parking lot on the northwestern corner of the Government Center building, as shown on Attachment 2, Figure 2).
+The San Diego Gas and Electric Company provides electrical power services to the Rincon Reservation and the Proposed Project site through an overhead power line along Valley Center Road.